Pontis-Engineering/pontis_composites_tools/README.md

 ## License
 Code in this repository is shared free of charge, licensed under the Apache 2.0 License.
-For bespoke inquires please contact us via <br>
+For bespoke inquires please contact us via cae@pontis-engineering.com
-info\@pontis-engineering.com